stucchio/Homepage/content/probability_the_monad.md

 In this blog post I'll show why this is fundamentally not a problem.
 That's because probability is a [monad](https://en.wikipedia.org/wiki/Monad_(category_theory)), and this monadic structure allows me to combine various analysis in a natural and obvious way.

 **Required background**: I am assuming that the reader of this post has a moderate amount of knowledge of probability theory, and a moderate amount of knowledge of functional programming.
 I will be *assuming* that functors (objects with a `map` method) and monads (objects which also have `flatMap` or `bind` or `>>=` on them) are known to the reader.

+Also, for a more mathematical look at this topic, I'm mostly taking this stuff from the papers [A Categorical Approach to Probability Theory](/blog_media/2016/probability_the_monad/A categorical approach to probability theory by Michèle Giry.pdf) (by Giry) and [A Categorical Foundation for Bayesian Probability](/blog_media/2016/probability_the_monad/1205.1488v3.pdf) (by Culbertson and Surtz).
+This post is more intended for programmers than mathematicians.

 ## Probability in the language of type theory